Health and Safety FAQ for 2022-2023 School Year

 What can I do to mitigate infectious disease?

-Do I need to report lab-confirmed COVID-19 to the school district?
+Do I need to report a positive COVID-19 test to the school district?

-Yes – Please let your child’s School Nurse know if your child is lab-confirmed positive for COVID-19.
+Yes – Please let your child’s School Nurse know if your child is positive for COVID-19.

-Will parents be notified of teacher or staff vaccination status?
+Will parents be notified of a teacher or staff vaccination status?